 The Coronavirus Aid, Relief and Economic Security Act (the CARES Act) was enacted in the United States on March 27, 2020.
 The CARES Act is an emergency economic stimulus package that includes spending and tax breaks to strengthen the United States economy and fund a nationwide effort to curtail the effect of COVID-19.
 While the CARES Act provides extensive tax changes in response to the COVID-19 pandemic, the provisions do not have a significant impact on the Company's financial results.
+In July 2021, the Company filed for a \$2.1 million refund under the CARES Act relating to an employee retention credit (ERC).
+The ERC is a refundable payroll tax credit.
+The Company expects receipt of the ERC refund during the first half of 2022, and this amount is included in prepaid expenses and other current assets on the consolidated balance sheet as of December 31, 2021.

 The Company accounts for uncertain tax positions using a more likely than not threshold for recognizing uncertain tax positions.
 The evaluation of uncertain tax positions is based on factors that include, but are not limited to, changes in tax law, the measurement of tax positions taken or expected to be taken in tax returns, the effective settlement of matters subject to audit, new audit activity and changes in facts or circumstances related to a tax position.
 The Company evaluates uncertain tax positions on an ongoing basis and adjusts the level of the liability to reflect any subsequent changes in the relevant facts surrounding the uncertain positions.
 The Company accounts for interest and penalties related to uncertain tax positions as a component of its benefit (provision) for income taxes.
-For the years ended December 31, 2020, 2019, and 2018, the Company had no tax reserves accrued for uncertain tax positions and there were no accrued interest or penalties in the consolidated statements of operations.
+For the years ended December 31, 2021, 2020, and 2019, the Company had no tax reserves accrued for uncertain tax positions and there were no accrued interest or penalties in the consolidated statements of operations.

 The Company is subject to taxation in the United States as well as the Netherlands, Sweden, and China.
-At December 31, 2020, the Company is generally no longer subject to examination by taxing authorities in the United States for years prior to 2017.
+At December 31, 2021, the Company is generally no longer subject to examination by taxing authorities in the United States for years prior to 2018.
 However, NOLs and credits in the United States may be subject to adjustments by taxing authorities in future years in which they are utilized.
-The Company's foreign subsidiaries remain open to examination by taxing authorities from 2015 onward.
+The Company's foreign subsidiaries remain open to examination by taxing authorities from 2016 onward.

-As of December 31, 2020, the Company's foreign subsidiaries had immaterial undistributed earnings and the tax payable on the earnings that are indefinitely reinvested would be immaterial.
+As of December 31, 2021, the Company's foreign subsidiaries had immaterial undistributed earnings and the tax payable on the earnings that are indefinitely reinvested would be immaterial.